Factions in the Democratic Party (United States): Gilded, Progressive, and New Deal eras

-33rd U.S. President Harry S. Truman continued the New Deal era with his Fair Deal, and propelled civil rights issues in the Democratic Party with Executive Order 9981 in 1948.
+33rd President Harry S. Truman continued the New Deal era with his Fair Deal, and propelled civil rights issues in the Democratic Party with Executive Order 9981 in 1948.

 Following the end of the Civil War, several factions emerged in the Democratic Party during the Third Party System, such as the Bourbon Democrats (1872–1912) and Silverites (1870s–1890s).
 During the Gilded Age, or from around 1877 to 1896, the only Democratic president to win both the Electoral College and popular vote was the Bourbon Democrat Grover Cleveland (1885–1889 and 1893–1897).
 During the Fourth and Fifth Party Systems in the 20th century, new factions like the Progressives (1890s–1910s) and the New Deal coalition (1930s–1970s) arose.
 From 1897 to 1932, the only Democratic president was Woodrow Wilson (1913–1921).
 Although he enacted a series of progressive reforms that came to define modern liberalism, Wilson de facto imposed racial segregation in the federal government.

 The New Deal coalition began after election of Franklin D. Roosevelt in 1932 during the Great Depression.
 The conservative coalition was an unofficial coalition in the United States Congress bringing together a conservative majority of the Republican Party and the conservative, mostly Southern wing of the Democratic Party.
 It was dominant in Congress from 1937 to 1963, until President Lyndon B. Johnson signed the Civil Rights Act of 1964 into law.
 It was only until after World War II that the Democratic Party began to support civil rights towards racial equality, starting with President Harry S. Truman desegregating the United States Armed Forces (Executive Order 9981) in 1948.
 That same year, Truman's civil rights policies of his Fair Deal led to conservative Democrats to leave the party and form the Dixiecrats.
 There was also a split with the progressive wing, as Henry A. Wallace founded the Progressive Party.
 Despite the splits, Truman won the 1948 United States presidential election.
 Harold D. Woodman summarizes the explanation that external forces caused the disintegration of the Jim Crow South from the 1920s to the 1970s: